 2. Spotlight Your Employees

 When you have a strong employer brand, your employees are your ambassadors.
 They are who define your employer’s brand.
 Interviewing them is a good way to spotlight and showcase them as ambassadors.
 Do profiles on employees who will share and detail their employee journey.
-They can do so in different formats, like in a video or a blog.
+They can do so in different formats, like in employer brand videos or a blog.

 3. Encourage Empathetic Leadership